ksavage-work/wonderw1/maze.md

 Next, use the Erasor tool to draw out the maze.
 Now, we need to show the program where the walls of the maze are.
 Do this by clicking on the Wall tool and the Draw tool pencil.
-Using this tool highlight all the walls that Wonder Woman should NOT be able to walk through.
+Using this tool highlight all the walls that Wonder Woman should **NOT** be able to walk through.
 It should look something like this:
-// add images of design tool to illustrate this step
+[//]: <> (add images of design tool to illustrate this step)

 ## Step 5 : Create a Starting Position for Wonder Woman